230206-UiPath-BNYM/YouTubeAutomationSuite/README.md

 # YouTubeAutomationSuite

 ## The Team
 - Gavin Gilbert (Team Lead)
 - Irving Gonzalez Islas
 - Justin Quach

 ## Project Overview

-Youtube is a vast online video library that virtually unlimited content for free but with this vast library keeping track of the videos you want to watch is a challenge and using playlists to track videos is somewhat limited with Youtube current playlist mamangement options.
-The solution, the Youtube Automation Suite (YAS).YAS will allow you to manage your YouTube playlists automatically using the automation power of UIPATH's automation abilities combined with Azure SQL Server to store user's data to lower the costs of API calls to Youtube.
-YAS can also provide updates for each each via email updates using Google integration.
+YouTube is a vast online video library that offers virtually unlimited free content.
+However, keeping track of the videos you want to watch can be challenging, and using playlists to track videos is somewhat limited with YouTube's current playlist management options.
+The solution is the YouTube Automation Suite (YAS).
+YAS will allow you to manage your YouTube playlists automatically using the automation power of UiPath combined with Azure SQL Server to store user data and lower the costs of API calls to YouTube.
+YAS can also provide email updates for each video using Google integration.

 ### Completed MVP Features
 - OAUTH2.0 and API integration with Youtube API to limit on browser inactions.